-Encouraging Self Love in Women
+Encouraging Self-Love in Women

 As the leading substance abuse treatment center in Indiana, we at Evolve Indy are committed to encouraging self-love and positive mental habits in women.
 That’s why we started Elevate – a new women’s trauma program.
 This complements our other addiction treatment programs such as the Outpatient Program, the Intensive Outpatient Program, or our Partial Hospitalization Program.

 In Elevate, we challenge the negative beliefs women have about themselves.
 We aim to gradually and gently wear away the layers of self-loathing, self-doubt, and self-sabotage and replace those negative thoughts and patterns with more positive ones.
-We aim to guide women with addiction down a path of self-love and self-forgiveness as they travel towards recovery.
+We aim to guide women with addiction down a path of self-love and self-forgiveness as they travel toward recovery.
 We help them realize that self-forgiveness is possible.

 If you are a woman struggling with addiction, a better life is possible and waiting for you.
-Please call Evolve Indy today at and get started on your recovery journey.
+Please call Evolve Indy today and get started on your recovery journey.